-The name of accounting concept The content of accounting concept Prudence Substance over form Materiality Content of a transaction is more important than its form.
-Substance over Form should be considered while accounting for transactions and in presentation of financial statements Provision for known losses and recognition of gains only on realisation Relative importance and relevance of an item, knowledge of which item may influence the decisions of financial statements users
+The content of accounting concept The name of accounting concept

+Prudence Substance Materiality

+over form

+Content of a transaction is more important

+than the form of the transaction.
+Substance

+over Form should be considered while

+accounting for transactions and in

+presentation of financial statements.

+Provide for known losses and recognise

+gains only on realisation.

+Relative importance and relevance of an

+item, knowledge of which item may influence

+the decisions of financial statements users.

-Discuss differences between internal and external audit evidence, fill in Table 5.6.
+Discuss differences between internal and external audit evidence, fill in table 5.6.